DynamoDB (IAM)

 Prerequisites

-Netcat is a network analysis tool for checking various hostnames and ports by either sending data (a ping) or checking for listeners on ports.
-The command in the aforementioned example uses the -z flag to check for listeners without sending data and the -v flag to show verbose output.
-If you do not have Netcat, you can use a package manager such as APT (Advanced Package Tool) to install it.
-On Linux-based distributions, run apt-get install netcat.
+Netcat is a tool for checking various hostnames and ports by either sending data (a ping) or checking for listeners on the ports.
+The command in the aforementioned example use "-z" to check for listeners without sending data and "-v" to show verbose output.
+If you don't have Netcat, you can install the Netcat package with whatever package manager you are using, such as "apt-get install netcat".

 Resource Setup